All Episodes

 You'd have to say Trump just on name recognition alone.

-Just that would that I mean uh at this stage, that would be you'd have to say that.
+At this stage, that would be you'd have to say that.

-I mean, far more people, many more people know who Trump is than Michelle Bachman.
+I mean, far more people, many more people, know who Trump is than Michelle Bachman.

-Okay, well uh well, we'll see what happens.
+Okay, well, we'll see what happens.

 Second question.